ElectroMagneticAddict/ZenScat-UI/README.md

 # Getting started
 The ZenScat is in possession of five UI classes -
 1. Opening app class
-2. Casual app class
+2. Casual app class (2D RCWA)
-3. Casual import app class
+3. Casual import app class (2D RCWA)
-4. Optimization (Casual + Import) app class
+4. Optimization (Casual + Import) app class (2D RCWA)
-5. 2D Finite Difference Frequency Domain application class
+5. Field computation application class (2D FDFD)

+These classes involve functions.structs used for 2D RCWA: parameters.m, grid.m, device.m, Launch_RCWA_S (S matrix method), Launch_RCWA_T (T matrix method).

+Use PLAY_SCRIPT.m for modifying/testing functions for RCWA.

+If .mex file does not work, it is mainly because it is compiled in the local environment.
+Then it is adviced to recompile it via PLAY_SCRIPT.m via the use of Matlab Coder.
+The compilation is performed in C++ language, the project files are dubbed as .prj.